 Prices for stained glass panels and art vary greatly.
 It is impossible to give even a ballpark figure without discussing your project.
 Initial consultations are free.
-We come to your home or office at a time convenient for you (though daylight hours are best to evaluate ambient lighting) to discuss your project in detail.
-Once we understand your needs we can give you a better idea of the cost of your project.
+I come to your home or office at a time convenient for you (though daylight hours are best to evaluate ambient lighting) to discuss your project in detail.
+Once I understand your needs I can give you a better idea of the cost of your project.
 When designing your custom window or artwork we discuss the choices available to present options that fit your space and budget needs.
 Some studios will quote a price per square foot.
 We do not.
 Experience has shown us that this figure is never accurate.
 It is usually based on the lowest price glass and the simplest design which is rarely what customers actually want.

-Here are some of the factors that determine the price of a work of stained glass.
+Some factors that determine the price of a work of stained glass.

 1. Size.
 The bigger the window the more material and labor involved.